Promotion

 ECHL represented on the Stanley Cup champion for the 16th year in a row with Pittsburgh Penguins’ player Tom Kuhnhackl, goalie development coach Mike Buckley, Vice President of Hockey Operations Jason Karmanos, Director of Pro Scouting Derek Clancey, Amateur Scout Warren Young, Head Athletic Trainer Chris Stewart and Head Equipment Manager Dana Heinze.

-Thirty former ECHL players played their first NHL game, brining the total number of players to have played in the NHL to 599, including 343 in the last 11 seasons.
+Thirty former ECHL players played their first NHL game, bringing the total number of players to have played in the NHL to 599, including 343 in the last 11 seasons.

 The ECHL averages 4,385 fans per game, the 12th consecutive season and the 24th time in the last 26 years that the ECHL has averaged over 4,000 fans.